telerik-boneyard/kendo-react-dialog/README.md

 ## Browser Support

-The Kendo UI Dialog component for React supports all browsers that are supported by the React framework &mdash; Internet Explorer 9 and later versions.
+The Kendo UI Dialog component for React supports all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary